874bowen/herbeauty/README.md

 # How to build an e-commerce Next.js application with Xata and Cloudinary

 When building an e-commerce application backend development is important.
 Developers need to come up with complex functions and this might be time-consuming and costly.
-Serverless computing allows developers to build applications more quickly and less costly because they don't have to worry about managing their own servers.
+Serverless computing allows developers to build applications more quickly and less costly since they don't have to worry about managing their own servers.

 ## What is serverless?